Skip to main content

 Sue Pritchard

-In light of the 25 YEP, our priority for achieving soil recovery is to involve farmers, businesses, citizens and communities in more thoughtful, informed conversations about choices that face us and the actions we urgently need to take.
+In light of the 25 YEP, her priority for achieving soil recovery is to involve farmers, businesses, citizens and communities in more thoughtful, informed conversations about choices that face us and the actions we urgently need to take.

 Gareth Morgan